ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 ## Introduction

-NMEA2000 is object oriented C++ library, which should make it simple to develop own NMEA2000 based devices.
-I created it because I wanted to get rid of limitations of expensive devices on market.
-With my first own device on my yacht, I could replace three devices – NMEA0183 combiner, NMEA0183->NMEA2000 Converter, NMEA2000->PC converter - with single Arduino Due board and few extra chips.
+NMEA2000 library is object oriented C++ library for developing NMEA2000 bus devices.
+Library fulfills automatically NMEA 2000 mandatory requirements (see \ref secRefNMEA2000Certification) leaving only interesting data handling for developer. **Library has been used in several commercial certified NMEA2000 devices.**

 To use NMEA2000 library you need basic skills for programming.
-I also try to write simple instructions to start from scratch.
-Even I have been doing sw and hw development for years, it took some time to dig information from internet to get started with Arduino and do simple tasks like installing library.
+For beginners I have tried to write simple instructions to start from scratch with Arduino IDE.
+When I started library development and even I had been doing sw and hw development for years, it took some time to dig information from internet to get started with Arduino based boards and do even simple tasks like installing library.

-For using NMEA2000 library I prefer Teensy 3.2, 3.5, 4.0, 4.1 or ESP32 with MCP2562 chip.
+For using NMEA2000 library I prefer Teensy 4.0, 4.1, (or 3.2, 3.5, 3.6 which are end of life) or ESP32 with isolated ISO1050 or unisolated MCP2562 chip.
+For experienced users and big projects RPi can be also used.

 For simple things Arduino Mega with CANBUS shield or schematics found under [documents](https://github.com/ttlappalainen/NMEA2000/tree/master/Documents) is ok.
 I have not tested smaller boards and I prefer to forget any board less than 8 kB RAM.

+## History

+I started library development 2015 because I wanted to get rid of limitations of expensive devices on market.
+Also those did not had features I wanted.
+With my first own device for my yacht, I replaced three devices – NMEA0183 combiner, NMEA0183->NMEA2000 Converter, NMEA2000->PC converter - with single Arduino Due board and few extra chips.

+On 2017 library was chosen for first commercial certified device.
+Later there has been several other commercial devices using my library.
+That has also made it important to keep it combatible and ready for certificated devices.

+Since 2015 my personal work has moved more and more towards NMEA2000.
+I do commercially different NMEA2000 projects and consulting.

-## Start from scratch and make your first NMEA2000 device
+## Start from scratch and make your first NMEA2000 device with Arduino IDE

 Lets think you have temperature sensor and you like to have it visible on NMEA2000 bus.
 Here I expect that: